-4. How long do we keep your personal data?
+How long do we keep your personal data?

-- Civica will hold your data for 2 years, to allow the casual vacancies that occur during this time to be filled. - Lumi will hold your voting data for the period of any online group of sessions only and will delete that data once the voting records have been received by the Synod team and published.
+- Civica will hold your data for 2 years after each synod election, to allow the casual vacancies that occur during this time to be filled. - Lumi will hold your voting data for the period of any online group of sessions only and will delete that data once the voting records have been received by the Synod team and published.

 The Synod Team will hold your data (using the Salesforce database) until such a time that you cease to be a member of the General Synod and it will then be archived for permanent preservation to maintain an historical record of Synod membership.
-Data for which you have provided consent will not be archived.
+Data for which you have not provided consent will not be archived.
+Additional data provided specifically for the Appointments Committee on the expression of interests form will be deleted once appointments have been made and accepted.

-5. What are your rights?
+What are your rights?